 The seminar's costs are fully covered by the GLAZER-MALI, but

 registration is required.

 For any question or inquiry, please do not hesitate to reach out to us at:

-The Diane and Guilford Glazer Fund and Ben-Gurion University of the Negev cordially invite all Chinese students residing in Israel to join us for an eight-day seminar that will focus on Israel's history, society, politics, and culture.
+Diane & Guildfold Philanthropies and the Ben-Gurion University of the Negev are pleased to invite all Chinese students residing in Israel for a seminar that focuses on Israeli history, society, politics and culture.

 Endorsed by the Council of Higher Education, the upcoming seminar is a unique opportunity for the Chinese students to enhance their experiences in Israel.
 The participants will gain insights on the history of the Zionist movement, the central streams of Israeli culture from the pre-state years to the present, the general political structure of Israel including its system of governance and the relationship between religion and the State.
 The lectures and workshops will be given in English by the faculty members from BGRI, each according to his or her field of expertise.

 BRGI is devoted to the documentation and research of Zionism and contemporary Israeli society.
 BGRI's faculty members have initiated, founded, and currently lead two academic programs in the field: an undergraduate program in Israel Studies at the Ben-Gurion University's Faculty of Humanities and Social Sciences, and the Woodman-Scheller Israel Studies International Program (WSISIP).
 BRGI also hosts doctoral and post-doctoral students from Israel and abroad.